 We cannot process your financial aid application until you are officially admitted to the University.

-If you have a PIN from a previous year, but have have forgotten it, the PIN site will help you retrieve it.
-You will use this PIN every year you apply for financial aid and to complete Master Promissory Notes for federal student loans.
+You will use this ID every year you apply for financial aid and to complete Master Promissory Notes for federal student loans.

 School code: 001371 | Go to the FAFSA >>

 - Returning students: March 15, 2017

 Applying for financial aid by the priority deadlines listed above will increase your chances of receiving highly sought-after awards, such as work-study.
 Because we have such limited funding for work-study, we aren't able to offer it to everyone who may otherwise be qualified.
 If you have missed the priority deadline, you should still apply as soon as possible!

 You may be selected for verification once your application is submitted.
 You will be notified via email if you are selected, and should submit the additional requested documentation as soon as possible.
 We can't create an award package for you until that documentation is submitted.

 STEPS TO APPLY FOR THE 2016-17 ACADEMIC YEAR

 Do you need to apply for aid for the fall, winter, or spring quarters of the 2016-17 academic year?
 Please follow the steps outlined above, except submit the 2016-17 FAFSA.
 Once you have applied (and submitted your additional documentation if selected for verification ), you will receive your financial aid award notification via email in about 2 weeks.